Terms of Service

 We may use IP geolocation, payment-provider signals, billing/onboarding address checks, and other risk controls to block, suspend, or reverse access where the Service is not currently offered.

-5. Rollout and Beta Features
+5. Rollout and Limited Releases

 • Standard fees in Section 9 apply unless we explicitly announce a temporary waiver or promotional exception.